paul-hammant/tbd/content/branch-by-abstraction/index.md

 ## Contrived example

-Lets talk about a car having it's wheels upgraded.
+Lets talk about a car having its wheels upgraded.
 We should never forget that software engineering is nothing like conventional construction, and we want to ram that home.
 At least, it is nothing like conventional construction where we are not talking about a production line.